insectatorious/fashion_mnist_demo/README.md

 PYTHONPATH=fashion_mnist_vis python fashion_mnist_vis/classify.py sample_images/black_bag.jpg --saved_model model.h5 --save_plots
 ```

 Here the saved model (`model.h5`) and image (`black_bag.jpg`) can be substituted as needed.
 All visualisations will be stored  in the `visualisations` folder.
 To avoid plotting each time and only classify the image, remove the `--save_plots` argument from the command.
+As the model expects a `28 x 28` image, the input image will be resized to `28 x 28`.

+Note: Input images in the training set are square with the object centered.
+For best results, new images should be similar.

 ## Exporting Tensorboard Assets